 Then There Is That Friend

 Years ago I lost contact with my childhood friend.
-I remember her getting married and then having her first kid.
-At that point in my life, I had big dreams; I want to become something big, I wanted to be a busy businesswoman, travel a lot with work, get out in the world and do something.
+I remember her getting married and having her first kid.
+At that point in my life, I had big dreams.
+I wanted to become something, a businesswoman and travel around the world.
+Get out in the world and do something.

-How to appriciate life by having an attitude of gratitude.
+How to appreciate life by having an attitude of gratitude.

 Recently I got in contact with my childhood friend again.
 By coincident, I ran into her sister and got her number.